-228 Karp (2005) states that mathematical "intuition for this result is that as [time] increases, smaller values of r in the support of the distribution are relatively more important in determining the expectation of e-rt" where r is the constant discount rate."
+220 Karp (2005) states that mathematical "intuition for this result is that as [time] increases, smaller values of r in the support of the distribution are relatively more important in determining the expectation of e-rt" where r is the constant discount rate."
 Or as Hepburn et al. (2003) puts it, "The intuition behind this idea is that scenarios with a higher discount rate are given less weight as time passes, precisely because their discount factor is falling more rapidly" over time.

-229 This argument was first developed in Weitzman (1998) and Weitzman (2001).
+221 This argument was first developed in Weitzman (1998) and Weitzman (2001).

-230 See, e.g., Gollier (2009).
+222 See, e.g., Gollier (2009).

-231 The Ramsey discount rate equation for the social discount rate is $r = \delta + \eta g$ where r is the social discount rate, δ is the pure rate of time preference, η is the aversion to inter-generational inequality, and g is the growth rate of per capita consumption.
+223 The Ramsey discount rate equation for the social discount rate is $r = \delta + \eta g$ where r is the social discount rate, δ is the pure rate of time preference, η is the aversion to inter-generational inequality, and g is the growth rate of per capita consumption.
 For the original development, see, Ramsey, F. P. (1928).
 A Mathematical Theory of Saving.
 The Economic Journal, 38(152).

-232 Higher growth rates lead to higher discounting of the future in the Ramsey model because growth will make future generations wealthier.
+Higher growth rates lead to higher discounting of the future in the Ramsey model because growth will make future generations wealthier.
 If marginal utility of consumption declines in consumption, then, one should more heavily discount consumption gains by wealthier generations.
 Thus, if growth rates decline over time, then the rate at which the future is discounted should also decline.
 See, e.g., Arrow et al. (2014) at 148.
 It is standard in IAMs to assume that the growth rate of consumption will fall over time.
 See, e.g., Nordhaus (2017) at 1519, "Growth in global per capita output over the 1980-2015 period was 2.2% per year.
 Growth in global per capita output from 2015 to 2050 is projected at 2.1% per year, whereas that to 2100 is projected at 1.9% per year."
 Similarly, Hope (2011) at 22 assumes that growth will decline.
 For instance, in the U.S., growth is 1.9% per year in 2008 and declines to 1.7% per year by 2040.
 Using data provided by Dr. David Anthoff (one of the founders of FUND), FUND assumes that the global growth rate was 1.8% per year from 1980-2015 period, 1.4% per year from 2015 to 2050 and 2015 to 2100, and then dropping to 1.0% from 2100 to 2200 and then 0.7% from 2200 to 2300.

-equivalent discount rate when (1) discount rates are uncertain, and (2) discount rates are positively correlated (Arrow et al., 2014 at 157).
-Real consumption interest rates are uncertain given that there are no multi-generation assets to reflect long-term discount rates and the real returns to all assets including government bonds-are risky due to inflation and default risk (Gollier & Hammitt, 2014).
+In the descriptive setting adopted by the IWG (2010), economists have demonstrated that calculating the expected net present value of a project is equivalent to discounting at a declining certainty equivalent discount rate when (1) discount rates are uncertain, and (2) discount rates are positively correlated (Arrow et al., 2014 at 157).
+Real consumption interest rates are uncertain given that there are no multi-generation assets to reflect long-term discount rates and the real returns to all assets-including government bonds-are risky due to inflation and default risk (Gollier & Hammitt, 2014).
 Furthermore, recent empirical work analyzing U.S. government bonds demonstrates that they are positively correlated over time; this empirical work has estimated several declining discount rate schedules that the IWG can use (Cropper et al., 2014; 2014; Arrow et al., 2013; Arrow et al., 2014; Jouini and Napp, 2014; Freeman et al. 2015).